Abyss (wrestler): Decay (2016–2017)

 On the January 26, 2016, episode of Impact Wrestling, Abyss, once again as a heel, returned to side with Crazzy Steve and Rosemary to form a new stable called Decay.
-They attacked TNA World Tag Team Champions The Wolves and stole their titles.
-On March 19, 2016, Decay defeated Beer Money to win the TNA World Tag Team Championship.
-This was Abyss's second reign individually.
-On the May 3, 2016, episode of Impact Wrestling, Rosemary spit green mist into his face before his match with James Storm.
-It was also that night that Abyss revealed his new look, with zombie-style face paint after removing his mask.
-Decay received an invitation from the Broken Hardys, to go to the Hardy Compound for a plotted brawl dubbed, "Delete or Decay."
-At Bound for Glory, Decay lost the titles against The Hardys.
-Decay would have their rematch the following episode of Impact Wrestling taking on the Hardys in a "Wolf Creek cage match," in a losing effort.
-On the December 15 episode of Impact Wrestling dubbed "Total Nonstop Deletion," Decay was one of the many tag teams to answer The Broken Hardys open invitational known as Tag Team Apocalypto.
-Losing to The Broken Hardys as the last eliminated tag team.
-After defeating The Helms Dynasty on the January 5, 2017, episode of Impact Wrestling, Decay's celebration was cut short by the sudden arrival of the DCC, who ambushed Abyss and Crazzy Steve by smashing beer bottles over their heads, with Bram issuing a threat to Rosemary afterwards.
-On the January 6 One Night Only: Live PPV, Abyss and Crazzy Steve would ambush the DCC after James Storm's victory over Jessie Godderz, misting Storm and Bram, incapacitating them while Abyss chokeslammed Kingston.
-On April 20, 2017, Crazzy Steve announced that he was no longer with Impact Wrestling, and Decay disbanded soon after with Rosemary focusing on defending the Knockouts Championship.
+They attacked the TNA World Tag Team Champions, The Wolves, and stole their titles.
+On March 19, 2016, Decay defeated Beer Money to win the TNA World Tag Team Championship, marking Abyss’s second individual reign.
+On the May 3, 2016 episode of Impact Wrestling, Rosemary spit green mist into Abyss’s face before his match against James Storm.
+That same night, Abyss unveiled a new look featuring zombie-style face paint after removing his mask.
+Decay received an invitation from the Broken Hardys to come to the Hardy Compound for a planned brawl dubbed "Delete or Decay."
+At Bound for Glory, Decay lost the TNA World Tag Team Championship to The Hardys.
+They had a rematch the following episode of Impact Wrestling in a "Wolf Creek cage match," but were again defeated.
+On the December 15 episode of Impact Wrestling, titled "Total Nonstop Deletion," Decay participated in The Broken Hardys’ open invitational, Tag Team Apocalypto, and were the last tag team eliminated after losing to The Broken Hardys.

+After defeating The Helms Dynasty on the January 5, 2017 episode of Impact Wrestling, Decay’s celebration was abruptly interrupted by the DCC, who ambushed Abyss and Crazzy Steve by smashing beer bottles over their heads.
+Bram then issued a threat to Rosemary.
+The next day, at the One Night Only: Live PPV on January 6, Abyss and Crazzy Steve retaliated by ambushing the DCC following James Storm’s victory over Jessie Godderz, misting both Storm and Bram to incapacitate them, while Abyss delivered a chokeslam to Kingston.

+On April 20, 2017, Crazzy Steve announced his departure from Impact Wrestling, leading to the disbanding of Decay.
+Rosemary then shifted her focus to defending the Knockouts Championship.